Complete Guide to Estate and Gift Taxation

 d.
 Recognizing the unique asset protection qualities of retirement plans, custodianship, and estates as asset protection tools.

-7. Identify the formats that courts typically follow if a couple does not have an enforceable premarital agreement, and determine what constitutes post-nuptial and premarital agreements noting how they relate to divorce settlements and divisions.
+7. Identify the formats that courts typically follow if a couple does not have an enforceable premarital agreement, and determine what constitutes post-nuptial and premarital agreements stating how they relate to divorce settlements and divisions.

 After studying the materials in Chapter 8, answer the exam questions 78 to 98.